-Usually, electronic products are made following an automatic process, and laser marking is an integral part of it.
-In many cases, 2D traceability codes must be applied to tiny components (smaller than 5 mmq).
+Usually, electronics end electronic components are made with an automated process, and laser marking is an integral part of it.
+In many cases, 2D traceability codes must be applied to tiny components (smaller than 5 mm2).

-Laser is the only solution possible to ensure code readability and resistance.
+Laser is the only possible solution to ensure code readability and durability.

-Plastic is widely used in this sector.
-Laser marking on plastic components requires extra attention compared to metals.
-This is because even the smallest variation in the amount of substance in the chemical composition can jeopardize the laser marking quality.
+Plastic is widely used in electronics.
+Laser marking on plastic components requires extra attention.
+The smallest change in the amount of substance in the chemical composition can jeopardize the laser engraving quality.

-Generally, the ideal laser for marking plastic has very short yet energetic pulses, thus high peak power.
+Normally, the ideal laser for marking plastic has very short yet energetic pulses and high peak power.
 This way, the material does not liquefy (short pulse), and the imprinting is excellent (high peak power).

-This laser revolutionizes laser marking on plastics.
-With a very short pulse (up to 4 ns) and high peak power (up to 150 kW), this laser ensures the same results as a UV laser (in 90% of the cases) at a price that is 30% cheaper.
-Moreover, the FlyPeak laser requires little maintenance and lasts more than a UV laser.
+The FlyPeak laser revolutionizes laser marking on plastics.
+It has a very short pulse (up to 4 ns) and high peak power (up to 150 kW).
+This laser ensures the same results as a UV laser at a price that is 30% cheaper.
+Additionally, the FlyPeak laser requires little maintenance and lasts longer than a UV laser.

-Rotomark: LASIT’s range of rotary laser markers is ideal for doubling or quadrupling productivity for those who need to mark only one side of a component.
+Rotomark: LASIT’s range of rotary laser markers is ideal for doubling or quadrupling productivity.
+While the laser marks on a component, the operator is loading the next one.